 - Heat the oil in a large skillet or stir-fry pan.
 Add the onion and sauté until translucent.
 Add the garlic and continue to sauté until both are golden.

-- Add the rice to the pan along with the coconut milk and 1 cup water for white rice, 2 for brown.
+- Add the rice to the pan along with the coconut milk and 1 cup water for white rice.
 Bring to a slow boil, then stir in the turmeric and seasoning blend.

-- Lower the heat, cover, and simmer until the liquid is absorbed, about 15 minutes for white rice and 30 minutes for brown.
+- Lower the heat, cover, and simmer until the liquid is absorbed, about 15 minutes.
 If the rice isn’t done to your liking, stir in an additional 1/2 cup of water, and continue to cook until absorbed; repeat as needed.

 - Stir in the black beans, then season to taste with lime juice, salt, and pepper.
 Stir in the fresh herb of choice; and use extra on individual servings as a garnish, if desired.
 Serve at once with serving or plating ideas above the recipe box or in Notes, below.